yAOwzers/tp/docs/UserGuide.md

 Format: `add /t[TASK] /by[dd-MM-yyyy] [hhmm]`

-These are the parameters required in the command.
+These are the parameters required in the command:

 * `TASK`: name of the task.
 * `dd-MM-yyyy`: the due date of the task, in the format day/month/year.